Photo-switchable liquid crystalline brush as an aligning surface for liquid crystals: modelling via mesoscopic computer simulations: Introduction

 To introduce more control over the alignement of mesogens in the LCPB, the mesogens in a form of the azobenzene chromophores can be used.
-By illumination of such chromophores by the light with suitable wavelength, intensity and polarization, their \textit{trans}-isomers are able to reorient theirselves perpendicularly to the polarization vector because of their angular-dependent absorption oh photons, the so-called ``angular hole burning'' \cite{Todorov1984}.
-This leads to the possibility of a precise control for the nematic director in the LC phases of the azobenzene containing LCPBs \cite{Uekusa2007,Uekusa2008,Mukai2016,Nagano2018,Li2018}, photocontrolled nanopatterning \cite{Seki2009,Nandivada2010,Koskela2014,Kollarigowda2017}, surface relief formation \cite{Lomadze2011,Kopyshev2015}, designing superadhesive surfaces \cite{Roling2016}, making waves in such brushes \cite{Gelebart2017,Jelken2019}, developing smart biointerfaces \cite{Wei2017} and to other applications \cite{Santer2017}.
+By illumination of such chromophores by the light with suitable wavelength, intensity and polarization, their \textit{trans}-isomers are capable of reorienting theirselves perpendicularly to the polarization vector because of their angular-dependent absorption of photons, the so-called ``angular hole burning'' \cite{Todorov1984}.
+This leads to the possibility of a precise control for the nematic director in the LC phases of the azobenzene containing LCPBs \cite{Uekusa2007,Uekusa2008,Mukai2016,Nagano2018,Li2018}, photocontrolled nanopatterning~\cite{Seki2009,Nandivada2010,Koskela2014,Kollarigowda2017}, surface relief formation \cite{Lomadze2011,Kopyshev2015}, designing superadhesive surfaces \cite{Roling2016}, making waves in such brushes \cite{Gelebart2017,Jelken2019}, developing smart biointerfaces \cite{Wei2017} and to other applications \cite{Santer2017}.